1890 (On December 20th at the earliest):

 Papa: (without conviction): Why not make a stand?

-Mamma (ignoring this): So you see though I calculated on only spending about £15, I’ve blued £25 already and I still haven’t got anything for Uncle.L and his gardener- (Like al bad shoppers by nature I was always obsessed by a wild search for the most difficult recipients; the two in question were non-smokers, non-drinkers, had no gramaphone and liked no books but those of a mildly theological flavour.
-My eldest son always declares that he spent Christmas Eve with me, wandering up and down Bond Street in a last desperate seach, but this is acrocryphal).
+Mamma (ignoring this): So you see though I calculated on only spending about £15, I’ve blued £25 already and I still haven’t got anything for Uncle.L and his gardener- (Like al bad shoppers by nature I was always obsessed by a wild search for the most difficult recipients; the two in question were non-smokers, non-drinkers, had no gramophone and liked no books but those of a mildly theological flavour.
+My eldest son always declares that he spent Christmas Eve with me, wandering up and down Bond Street in a last desperate search, but this is acrocryphal).

 Papa: Well what shall I get for you?

 Mamma: Oh lets cancel each other out and wait for birthdays.
 We maybe richer then and anyhow it’s no fun to shop just now, and – and- we must economize somewhere.

 1950 (to judge by the advertisements), November 1st:

 Daddy: Well, well!
 Only thirty more shopping days to Christmas. what about it?